brownbelt/exec-parser/README.md

+# exec-parser
+Dumps information about executable file.

-# Pefile parser
+# V1.0
-A python based, PE file reader.

-This script dumps information of a PE file sections and, if indicated, can disassemble the specfied section.
+Currently dumps information of PE files and, if requested, disassembles a section.

-# v1.0
-Shows section information and/or disassembles it.